Auto insurance after a ticket can be expensive — use this information to save.

 You can determine the value of your vehicle by using Kelley Blue Book and NADA guide online (we recommend using both).
 If your vehicle is worth more than $4,000 but you’re still looking to save, consider raising your deductibles.
 By raising your deductibles, you take a great amount of financial responsibility from your insurance company, in turn lowering your premium.

 Another benefit of raising your deductibles is the reduced financial incentive to file a claim, which can be exceedingly costly.

 Because your insurance rates are already higher after a ticket, use caution when adding an at-fault accident to that by filing a claim.
 If you’ve been in an at-fault accident and you’re thinking about filing a claim, consider the suggestions below.

 We’ve used the phrase “at-fault collision claims” very specifically here.
 Uninsured motorist property damage and comprehensive claims are, by definition, rated as not-at-fault accidents and thus affect your premium significantly less.
 Moreover, if you’re the at-fault driver in an accident and the other party does not want to pay out-of-pocket, you're essentially out of luck.

 While there will be discounts for which you won't qualify based on your insurance record, there are alternatives worth considering.
-While these are small, they can add up to give you some much-needed relief.
+While some of these are small, they can add up to give you some much-needed relief:

 Just because you have violations on your driving record, doesn’t mean you’re going to be facing higher premiums for the rest of your life.
 Most states and car insurance companies stop charging you for violations after three years (with the exception of California, which rates DUIs for ten years).